wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.IV.3

 <p class=fip id=p3>
-3.&emsp;When you are sad, *know this need not be*. <sup>2</sup>Depression comes from a sense of being deprived of something you want and do not have. <sup>3</sup>Remember that you are deprived of nothing except by your own decisions, and then decide otherwise.</p>
+3. When you are sad, *know this need not be*. <sup>2</sup>Depression comes from a sense of being deprived of something you want and do not have. <sup>3</sup>Remember that you are deprived of nothing except by your own decisions, and then decide otherwise.</p>

 #### expanded

-3.&emsp;When you are sad, *know this [being sad] need not be*. <sup>2</sup>Depression comes from a sense of being deprived of something you want and do not have. <sup>3</sup>Remember that you are deprived of nothing except by your own decisions, and then decide otherwise.
+3. When you are sad, *know this [being sad] need not be*. <sup>2</sup>Depression comes from a sense of being deprived of something you want and do not have. <sup>3</sup>Remember that you are deprived of nothing except by your own decisions, and then decide otherwise.

 #### substituted

-3.&emsp;When you are sad, *know that being sad need not be*. <sup>2</sup>Depression comes from a sense of being deprived of something you want and do not have.
+3. When you are sad, *know that being sad need not be*. <sup>2</sup>Depression comes from a sense of being deprived of something you want and do not have.
 <sup>3</sup>Remember that you are deprived of nothing except by your own decisions, and then decide otherwise.

 #### simplified